-- Classroom/learning space occupancy that allows for 6 feet of separation among students and staff throughout the day, to the maximum extent feasible - Restricting the use of cafeterias and other congregate settings, and serving meals in alternate settings such as classrooms - Hygiene practices for students and staff including the manner and frequency of hand-washing and other best practices - Posting signs, in highly visible locations, that promote everyday protective measures, and how to stop the spread of germs
+- Classroom/learning space occupancy that allows for 6 feet of separation among students and staff throughout the day, to the maximum extent feasible - Restricting the use of cafeterias and other congregate settings, and serving meals in alternate settings such as classrooms - Hygiene practices for students and staff including the manner and frequency of hand-washing and other best practices

 Mt.
 Lebanon School District will offer the Mt.
 Lebanon Cyber Learning Academy (full day) for those students and families that have safety and health concerns about returning to school.
+Students/ families will be able to self-select into this option during the summer of 2020.
+Once self-selection occurs, course enrollments will be rebalanced.